 I must confess that growing up the traditional fruit cake recipe was my least favorite of all cakes to eat at any time of the year.
 I usually passed it along to my mother if we received it as wedding favors, or if it was served at Eid or Christmas festive afternoon teas.

-The two versions I was most familiar with were my Aunty Gadija’s Light Fruit cake recipe and another Aunty Gadija’s traditional loaf fruit cake.
+The two versions I was most familiar with were my Aunty Gadija’s Light Fruit cake recipe without alcohol and another Aunty Gadija’s traditional loaf fruit cake recipe without alcohol.
 I loved the blonde version but more often than not had to choke down any other fruit cakes.

-If memory serves me, this recipe for a moist rich dark fruit cake recipe was passed to my mother from an old family friend.
-The first time I tasted this Spiced Boiled Fruit Cake recipe was on a vacation to the Wild Coast with my mum, her friend Aunty Joan and my cousin.
+If memory serves me, this boiled fruit cake recipe was passed to my mother from an old family friend.
+The first time I tasted this moist boiled fruit cake recipe was on a vacation to the Wild Coast with my mum, her friend Aunty Joan and my cousin.
 The vacation was Aunty Joan’s gift to me for passing my senior year at high school. 🙂

-Aunty Joan normally baked these fruit cakes for her friends at Christmas and had brought along half of the extra one for our snack time.
+Aunty Joan normally baked her rich fruit cake recipe for her friends at Christmas and had brought along half of the extra one for our snack time.
 The taste was delicious but the texture was a bit dry.

 One day during a random conversation about baking, my mother finally plucked up the courage to ask Aunty Joan how she made the fruit cake.
 She didn’t want to hurt her feelings by telling her the fruit cake was very dry and best eaten with custard.
 Aunty Joan explained her method in detail and then we realized what the problem was.

 Aunty Joan’s oven was faulty so she never knew whether the cakes were cooked through.
 After about 45 minutes of baking she would remove the cake from the oven, cut it in two, then continue baking until she thought it was fully cooked.